TymekTM/Asystent/docs/user-guide/web-ui.md

 # Web UI Guide

-This guide provides detailed information about using the Asystent Web User Interface.
+This guide provides detailed information about using the Gaja Web User Interface, updated for version 1.2.0 with new features including the onboarding wizard, function calling configuration, and enhanced developer tools.

 ## General Navigation